onthebusiness/harelang.org/content/documentation.md

 <a href="/style" class="tutorial-link">Hare style guide</a>

-## Internationalization
+## Hare developer resources

-This guide provides suggestions for the localization of Hare programs:
+Resources for developers working on Hare itself:

-<a href="/i18n" class="tutorial-link">Internationalization recommendations for Hare programs</a>
+<a href="/developers" class="tutorial-link">Hare developer resources</a>